 There are, no doubt, many others I’m ignorant of, as this is a huge field.
 Nevertheless, the current scholarly convention is to assume that narrative literature, the words that enters the eye from text printed on a page or computer screen, has the same neurological effect as story-telling in the flesh.
 Indeed many intellectuals assume that story-writing is indistinguishable from story-telling: that they are one and the same phenomenon.

-For example in the last 25 years there have been new translations into English from different Sanskrit, Pali and Arabic texts.
+For example in every decade there are new translations into English from different Sanskrit, Pali, Persian and Arabic texts.
 I have no idea how many other translations from these three languages have targeted Japanese, Armenian, Italian, Spanish, French, German, Portuguese and so forth – maybe none.
 But my point is we’re dealing with a very established industry, over a thousand years old – the continuous worldwide textual proliferation of The Jataka Tales, Kalila and Dimna and The Panchatantra into a multitude of languages.

 There is no “should”, no rigid didactic imperative – only the option, the long-term possibility of catching a flexibility of perception that offers an individual basis for adaptability and survival.
 One may learn to avoid being always trapped in one’s culture-bound belief structures, because every local environment is morphing, whether you want it to or not.
 What works now seldom works for long.
 Conditioned belief stemming from indoctrination, although invariably reassuring, doesn’t possess the same quality of truth as a belief based on a fluid, accurate perception.